philsnook/mysql-procedure-map/README.md

 # mysql-procedure-map

-Maps a mysql database and generates a code file for all procedures in a given database
+Automatically generate a script file housing all of the procedures in a given MySQL Database.

+1. Connects to MySQL
+2. Discovers a list of procedures and their parameters
+3. Generates an output script detailing all the procedures in the database

 # Setup a connection to the MySQL Database
 ```javascript